-A 12-volt outlet is located on each side of the switch panel on your 209.
-These outlets provide easily accessible power supplies for accessories such as cellular phones and spotlights.
+A 12-volt outlet located under the dash overhang on the port side of the helm provides an easily accessible power supply for accessories such as cellular phones and spotlights.

-These outlets cannot be used with a cigarette lighter.
+This outlet cannot be used with a cigarette lighter.

 COMPASS